octobercms/docs/backend-lists.md

         }
     }

-To override the onclick behavior by returning an array with the `onclick` key and change the `url` to null.
+To override the onclick behavior return an array with the `onclick` key and change the `url` to null.

     public function listOverrideRecordUrl($record, $definition = null)
     {